BradleyMatera/Star-Wars-Themed-React-App/README.md

 ### AdCard Component

 - Displays ads with images, titles, and subtitles.
-- Styled professionally using CSS-in-JS.
+- Styled using CSS-in-JS for a professional look.

 ### PostCard Component

-- Includes an avatar, title, description, edit and delete buttons (using React Icons), and the ability to view and add comments.
+- Displays avatar, title, description, edit and delete buttons (using React Icons), and the ability to view and add comments.
+- Styled using CSS-in-JS.

+### UserStats Component

+- Displays user statistics including the number of posts, comments, and likes.
-- Styled professionally using CSS-in-JS.
+- Styled using CSS-in-JS.

 ## Styling and Craftsmanship